 It seems like the lack of research and treatment for this condition has been the result of willful neglect by a male-dominated pharmaceutical industry.
 After all, men have Viagra, Cialis, and all variety of medications for Prostate enlargement, and it’s only right that there should be the equivalent attention paid to women’s sexuality.
 Perhaps the culture is finally changing for us.
 So let me tell you about this product.

-AQ Skin Solutions Vaginal Rejuvenation System is a serum formulated with Human Fibroblast Conditioned Media.
+AQ Skin Solutions Vaginal Rejuvenation System ($199 in the shop) is a serum formulated with Human Fibroblast Conditioned Media.
 I will paraphrase from some of Marta’s most recent and well-researched review of Human Fibroblast Conditioned Media on TIA here:

 Human fibroblast conditioned media, or human adipose stem cells, or epidermal growth proteins have increasingly been appearing in cosmetic serums on the market.

 The progenitor cells of the human fibroblast are typically taken from newborn baby foreskins or human fat – adipose – cells.
 They are called adult stem cells to differentiate them from embryonic stem cells, which are not used in cosmetics.
 From the progenitor cell, many thousands of new cells are cloned in the lab and which are supposedly pristine.

 Conditioned media is the solution (sugars, amino acids and such) that is put in the petri dish in which the cells are grown.
 It contains proteins that have been secreted by the cells and these proteins are what make it into our serums.